-For those tests from the test suite that needed interleaved streams, we created four streams, with each stream being the result of interleaving 256 streams.
+ated four streams, with each stream being the result of interleaving 256 streams.
 Each of these was subjected to the standard tests.
-The details of the parameters and results are given in Table 4, indicating that all the tests passed.
-The number of RNs consumed in each test was around 10^{11} except for the Gap, Runs, and Collisions tests, which used 10^{12} , and for the random walk test which used just 10^{8} .
+The details of the parameters and results are given in table 4, indicating that all the tests passed.
+The number of random numbers consumed in each test was around 10^{11} except for the Gap, Runs, and Collisions tests, which used 10^{12} , and for the random walk test which used just 10^8 .